marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2023-08-07-Fabric shorcut migration.md

 2. Right click on a directory within the Lake view of the lakehouse.
 3. Select New shortcut.
 2 Possible scenarios :
-- You already have Delta files create the shortcut from the Tables tab
+- You already have Delta files in your datalake, create the shortcut from the Tables folder
-- You have parquet files create the shortcut from the Files tab
+- You have parquet files create the shortcut from the Files folder
 ![Creation shortcut](https://github.com/marc-hadjeje/marc-hadjeje.github.io/blob/main/assets/images/shortcut_creation.jpg?raw=true)
 4. Select the Microsoft OneLake tile.
 ![New shortcut](https://github.com/marc-hadjeje/marc-hadjeje.github.io/blob/main/assets/images/new_shortcut.jpg?raw=true)